dbaltor/map-test-aws_reactive_consumer/README.md

 *Architectural Decisions:
 =========================
-1) Event-driven architecture (EDA) chosen rather than one-thread-per-connection.
+1) Event-driven architecture (EDA) chosen rather than one-thread-per-connection model.
 I have opted for implementing this sample application using Reactor because all that must be done is handling data streams.
 For such I/O-bound scenarios, EDA are massive scalable whilst being lightweight.

 2) Push notifications using WebSockets.
 I believe only WebSockets (or Server-Sent Events) are viable options to meet the UI update rate required.